sjbylo/aba/README.md

    - OpenShift requires that NTP be available.
 Installation is possible without an NTP server.
 However, asynchronous server clocks will cause errors, which an NTP server prevents.
 Aba can configure NTP at installation time which helps avoid issues when using nodes with incorrect date & time.
 - **Private subnet** (optional)
    - Install OpenShift into your private, air-gapped network.
-   - Note that Aba also works in connected environments without a private mirror registry, e.g. by accessing public container registries via a proxy.
 - **A bastion (and optionally a connected workstation)**
   - Disconnected mode: A RHEL VM with connectivity to both the external (internet facing) and the internal networks.
   - Fully disconnected mode (air-gapped): A RHEL VM in the private network and another RHEL VM (or a Fedora/RHEL laptop) in the internet facing network.